The JS console

 You can safely ignore the uncolored and yellow text lines.
 Those messages are intended for developers but do not impact the plugin behavior.

 Often you will see red entries that look similar to this:

-We’ve never seen an issue that was caused by a 404 error, but if you are uncertain then get in touch, and we’ll double-check your console output.
+We’ve never seen an issue caused by a 404 error, but if you are uncertain, then get in touch, and we’ll double-check your console output.

 Found an error?

 If you find any error that looks relevant, it’s best to take a screenshot of it and submit it via live chat (bottom-right corner) or our support form.